Platingamer42/DigitRecognition/Windows/README.md

-This project was written by Julian Mandl.
-However, I didn't create ALL of the code:

-The mnist_loader, AI_Trainer and AI_Lite classes are inspired by or copied versions of code found within the book "Neural Networks and Deep Leraning" by Micheal Nielsen.
-The code was originally published under the MIT-License:
+The AI_Trainer class is inspired by "Neural Networks and Deep Leraning" (Micheal Nielsen) The code was originally published under the MIT-License:

 #MIT License